 When slaves were given independence, most of them fled the town.
 Fires, floods, war, and other misfortunes forced the remaining residents out of the town.
 Today, when you visit Rodney Town, you can see the Presbyterian Church, where Union troops had been held hostage by Confederate soldiers.
 Only a few structures remain in this town, and some of them are old enough to reflect how prosperous the town was once.

 Jackson is the center of administration and state affairs in Mississippi.
 When taking a tour here, take note of the architectural designs of the buildings, the monument to the Women of the Confederacy, and the portraits of statesmen hanging on the walls inside these buildings.

 - Enjoy Art at the Ohr-O’Keefe Museum of Art

 This is one of the most unique and prominent museums in the magnolia county.
 The museum was built to promote George E. Ohr, a renowned ceramic artist, potter, and resident of Biloxi.
 The building style is depicted as art itself with its unique architectural design that offers a sharp contrast to the serene surroundings.
 Inside, you will enjoy very creative artwork display by George and other both traditional and contemporary artists in the city.

 - Go Fishing on a Charter Boat in Biloxi

-This is a grounded gunship that was used during the civil war by the Union troops in an attempt to regain control of the Mississippi River.
-The gunboat was sunk by confederate soldiers.
-In 1965, its remains of the boat were unearthed and restored.
+This is a grounded gunship that was used during the Civil War by the Union troops in an attempt to regain control of the Mississippi River.
+The gunboat was sunk by Confederate soldiers.
+In 1965, the remains of the boat were unearthed and restored.
 This gunship will give you an insight into the lives of the soldiers who fought in the civil war.
-While you are here, take a moment to see other artifacts that are stored within this museum so that you can learn more about American history and the way of life of Mississippi residents during the civil war.
+While you are here, take a moment to see other artifacts that are stored within this museum so that you can learn more about American history and the way of life of Mississippi residents during the Civil War.